 DANIEL Sandin was born in 1942 in Rockford, Illinois.
 He received a BS in Physics in 1964 from Shimer College, Mount Carroll, Illinois and a MS in Physics in 1967 from the University of Wisconsin.
-In 1971 to 1974 he designed and built the Image Processor, an analog computer for video image Physics Intervet 2, and a computer for video image Physics Intervet 2, and a computer for video image Physics Intervet 2, and a computer for video image Physics Intervet 2, and other new technologies.
+In 1971 to 1974 he designed and built the Image Processor, an analog computer for video image processing.
+From 1972 to 1973 he developed a series of courses related to the expressive use of computers, video, and other new technologies.
 In 1974 he created special effects for a feature film: U.F.O. - Target Earth.
 He lives in Chicago, Illinois.